Classical Mechanics - Exam

 B) The total energy of a system is constant over time without any external forces.

-D) The net force on a particle is equal to the mass times acceleration.
+D) The displacement of a particle is directly proportional to the applied force.

 • 10.
 The area under a force vs. displacement graph represents which quantity in classical mechanics?